Prevent malware, viruses and Trojans on your mobile device

 If the iPhone or iPad are jailbroken, use iTunes to restore the device to original factory software.
 This will wipe the phone and restore the official software, removing any malicious content if present.

-You can start by running an official antivirus app downloaded from the Google Play store, such as Norton Security and Antivirus.
+You can start by running an official antivirus app downloaded from the Google Play store.
 Most major antivirus companies offer free basic antivirus protection and scanners on Google Play.

 If the issue persists, or the phone is unusable, resetting the phone will erase any malicious content and will restore the device to original factory settings.

-by the Government of Canada covers a lot of topics on cyber security, from your mobile devices to your computers.
+Get Cyber Safe by the Government of Canada covers a lot of topics on cybersecurity, from your mobile devices to your computers.